hyehudai/wireduck/README.md

 │ 4 rows                                                                                                                                                              32 columns (9 shown) │
 └──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```
-note that 32 colums are selected, id we choose to descrive the query ALl the UDP protocol supported fiels are selected.
+note that 32 colums are selected. this is becasue tshark suports 32 fields for the udp protocol.

 ```
 desc select * from read_pcap('~/wireduck/fix.pcap', protocols:=['udp'] ,climit:=4)   ;